simplemindedbot/simplemindedbot/content/advancing-AI-emotional-intelligence.md

 One of the greatest fears I encounter surrounding agentic AI is the belief that it will replace human project managers, developers, and team leads.
 But this is far from the truth.
 In my experience, agentic AI is not about replacement; it's about **augmentation**.

 In project management and agile development, I firmly believe humans remain the visionaries and decision-makers.
-Agentic AI simply acts as a **force multiplier**—handling the complexity of real-time decision-making, allowing humans to focus on high-level strategy, innovation, and creative problem-solving.
+Agentic AI simply acts as a **force multiplier**-handling the complexity of real-time decision-making, allowing humans to focus on high-level strategy, innovation, and creative problem-solving.

-I see agentic AI as the ultimate project coordinator—one that tirelessly works behind the scenes, managing the minutiae, while human teams focus on innovation and delivering value.
+I see agentic AI as the ultimate project coordinator-one that tirelessly works behind the scenes, managing the minutiae, while human teams focus on innovation and delivering value.
 The **synergy between human and AI** creates a more efficient, adaptable, and resilient project management process.

 ### Ethical Considerations and Trust Building